psmann/WeatherMan/README.md

 # WeatherMan

-A weather app that shows present and forecast weather for current user location and other cities.
+An android weather app that shows current and forecast weather for user location and other cities.
-Uses Open Weather Map API for weather data, Teleport API to get timezones and Google Places API to get city locations.
+Uses OpenWeatherMap API for weather data, Teleport API to get timezones and Google Places API to get city locations.

 ## Screenshots